 Kenya has experienced emergency droughts every 10 years since 1904 when records in the country began, but since 2001 they have occurred every three to five years.
 The current drought in Kenya, declared a national emergency by the government, has dried up water sources and killed livestock and food crops across almost half the country.
 The areas impacted are already the poorest and most food insecure in the country effecting over 2.1 million people, including 111,000 children under the age of five years are severely malnourished and at risk of loss of life without humanitarian assistance.

 I can starve up to ten days without food.
 I cannot remember the number of times I have stayed without food.

-This is the second drought in three years for the people of Turkana, a semi-arid county of northern Kenya.
-The pastoralist communities who live there are nomadic livestock herders who are reliant on rain not just for their water supply, but to ensure good pastures for their livestock.
+The pastoralist communities of Turkana, a semi-arid county of northern Kenya, who are nomadic livestock herders, rely on rain not just for their water supply but also to ensure good pastures for their livestock.
 Already vulnerable communities simply do not have enough time to recover from the losses incurred from one drought before the next drought hits.